cthornsb/OtterGB/README.md

 If a config file is not used (with the -c flag), the input filename MUST be specified, other the program will exit immediately.

-### 1c - Using bootstrap ROMs
+### Using bootstrap ROMs

 OtterGB supports custom bootstrap ROMs on startup.
 Bootstraps have a maximum length of 16 kB and must contain compiled LR35902 code.
 They must also contain no vital code between addresses 0x100 and 0x200 (byte numbers 256 to 512) because the cartridge ROM header needs to be visible to the emulator.
-Bootstrap program entry point must be byte 0.
+Bootstrap program entry point must be byte 0, although you could use a *JP* at byte 0 to jump to the start of the program.

-The expected filenames for the CGB and DMG bootstrap programs are *cgb_bios.bin* and *DMG_ROM.bin* respectively and they must be placed in the same directory as the executable to function.
+The expected filenames for the CGB and DMG bootstrap programs are *cgb_bios.bin* and *DMG_ROM.bin* respectively and they must be placed in the same directory as the executable in order to function.

 The standard DMG and CGB bootstrap ROMs are not included with OtterGB because they contain potentially copyrighted material, but you can find them online.

-## 2 - Running ROMs
+## Running ROMs

-While the emulator is running, press esc to exit and press F1 for default button mapping.
-Default button functions are shown below, but they may be changed using the config file.
+While the emulator is running, press *esc* to exit and press *F1* for default button mapping.
+Default game controls are shown below, but they may be changed using the config file.

-DMG / CGB button inputs:
+### DMG / CGB button inputs:

  Start = Enter
 Select = Tab